What do you need to know when shopping for a treadmill?

 When a user starts to run or walk on a treadmill with a bolted-on deck, they are applying pressure on the area(s) of the deck where there is the least amount of support.
 The human body is a powerful machine, and when you plant on your forefoot, you are driving upwards of seven times your body weight of force down through the deck.
 That’s a lot!

 Remember, the quality of your treadmill is the sum of all its components!
-The deck is invariably important if you wish to have a reliable treadmill for years to come.
+The deck is very important if you wish to have a reliable treadmill for years to come.

-We are going to use me as an example.
-I am a 220-pound male and I am 6’ 1.”
+Here's an example from a 220-pound male who is 6’ 1.”
 We are going to assume my intentions are to jog on the treadmill at 6 MPH for four days per week consistently.

 A 30-minute jog at 6 MPH is going to be approximately 4,500 steps, assuming 150 steps per minute.
 Multiply that number by 4 (times per week) and that’s 18,000.
 Now multiply 18,000 for all 52 weeks of the year and I have logged a total of 936,000 steps my first year.
 Fast forward to five years, and I have driven upwards to 1,540 pounds of force through my treadmill deck 4,680,000 times!
 The human body can be a jack-hammer!

 Remember in the beginning of this guide, when we said that things don’t simply break, they break down over time?
 A cheap deck that is sure to bend or bow is a prime example of this!
-All the cumulative energies that the treadmill deck is being subjected to will change the overall shape of the deck itself over time, detrimentally creating conditions in the treadmill that are not as reliable, but more importantly, not as comfortable for you.
+All the energy that the treadmill deck is being subjected to will change the overall shape of the deck itself over time, making the treadmill less reliable, but more importantly, not as comfortable.
 See the new, red line in our illustration that represents how the deck can bow:

 You can’t reverse a deck once it is bowed.
 If you simply remove the deck, flip it upside down and reinstall it, it will still be bent (just convexed instead of concaved now) making the treadmill even more unusable than it was in the beginning.
 In addition, a bowed deck will snowball very quickly: the more it bows, the less it will be able to withstand a user’s g-forces.
 In addition, it can subsequently become more susceptible to cracking as well.
 Most importantly though, as you are training and improving your performance and cardiovascular system, your treadmill is gradually becoming less comfortable to run on!
 Your treadmill should never inhibit your progress, but the reality is that a cheap treadmill can absolutely hold you back from achieving your goals.